fletchto99/unifi-tips/README.md

 AllowedIPs = 0.0.0.0/0
 ```

+_Alternativly_ you can create that configuration file on the server and save it as `client.conf`.
+Then use `qrencode -t ansi client.conf` to print out the config to QR which can easily be scanned by most wireguard apps.
+Note you'll need to install qrencode on the usg with `apt-get install qrencode`, provided you have the repo setup as seen in the custom config section.

 Once you connect to the VPN should see that your internal IP is the one specified by the wireguard VPN and your public IP is the one of your USG.